 Requirements engineering covers the discovery, analysis, negotiation and definition of user and system requirements in order to identify specific capability needs.

 BMT's comprehensive approach identifies and defines all aspects of a system to help clients avoid unplanned cost increases and time delays.

+BMT offer a full systems analysis and architecture design capability applying a holistic approach to successfully analyse and implement all aspects of a system.
 Using a number of tools and techniques, BMT can analyse systems in order to understand them from every point of view, encompassing strategic, organisational, operational and physical aspects, and produce outputs to simplify them.
 With a single integrated process, BMT helps clients to understand and address the many aspects which increase complexity, including new technologies, differing stakeholder requirements, reliance on embedded software, safety issues and integration.